 It's one of the reasons Cry-Baby sorta sucked on Broadway.

-What routinely drives me crazy is that people choose to produce shows that are already incredibly funny -- Spelling Bee, Bat Boy, Little Shop of Horrors, Into the Woods, Chicago, Urinetown, Bloody Bloody Andrew Jackson, and yes, Cry-Baby -- and then they try really, really hard to make them funny.
-Which invariably makes them considerably less funny.
-I look at New Line's productions of Urinetown in 2007 as an example -- we followed the writers' intentions and approached the show on its own terms, as subversive, political (and artistic) satire.
 The key to Urinetown is that every single character takes everything so incredibly seriously, with such insanely high emotional stakes, that it's hilarious.
-It didn't need our "help" to be funny.
+It doesn't need "help" to be funny.
 We just had to follow the outstanding road map Greg Kotis and Mark Hollmann laid out for us.
 The more seriously we took the characters and the story, the funnier it got.
-Our audiences were roaring with laughter through the entire show, partly because we never violated the world of the story.
+Our audiences were roaring with laughter, partly because we never violated the reality of the story.
 They could believe in these crazy people and their story, and that made the comic ride a hell of a lot more fun.

 The same is true of Bat Boy.
 And Cry-Baby.